 Diane Shields' murder has never been solved.

-After the Diane Shields homicide and two years after Mary's disappearance, her mother requested that authorities cease their investigation.
+After the Diane Shields homicide and two years after Mary's disappearance, Mary's mother requested that authorities cease their investigation.

 In the years after Mary disappeared in 1965, her case file also vanished.

 My Thoughts and Theories.
-I began researching this case thinking it was a relatively straightforward missing persons case that my mother had mentioned to me at one time, as she vividly remembered when Mary disappeared.
+I began researching this case after my mother mentioned it to me, as she vividly remembered when Mary disappeared, thinking it was a relatively straightforward missing persons case.
 Was I surprised to find this case anything but straightforward.
 There are so many possibilities, potential suspects, theories . . .
 I'll get right into it.